fancydos/f5-agility-labs-sslo/docs/class1/module1/lab8.rst

 Lab 1.8: Testing
 ----------------

-In order to test the configuration, we will open a HTTPS website and observer plain text traffic within the inspection zone.
+In order to test the configuration, we will open an HTTPS website and observe plain text traffic within the inspection zone.

 Task 1 - Issuing Requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~